Why stay away from social media for your mental health

 Depression

 The use of social media has been linked to increased feelings of depression.
 According to research, people who spend a lot of time on social media are more likely to display signs of depression.
-It’s likely that a number of things are at play here, including an uptick in the consumption of negative material, the practise of unhealthy social comparison, and the experience of isolation and loneliness.
+A number of things are likely at play here, including an uptick in the consumption of negative material, the practise of unhealthy social comparison, and the experience of isolation and loneliness.

 Limit your time spent on social media and be mindful of how it’s influencing your mood if you’re experiencing depression.
 It may be helpful to take a break from social media if you discover that it is exacerbating your depression.